mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 - The whale movements on chain
 - The whale liquidations on the major exchanges

+Use them to maximize the profit stopping and resuming the bot in the right times, following your own strategy.

 # Settings
 The bot leaves a high margin of customization to the user, to fit different strategies: you can change the settings whenever you think the market has changed, so do your own research to maximize the returns from it.